ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/win-bfi-membership-and-player-nme-exclusive.markdown

   \ every quarter. <br />\r\nBFI Player gives you access to the greatest global cinema\
   \ on demand.
 You can rent the latest releases, subscribe to classics and explore\
   \ the best from the BFI, national and regional archives."
-hero-header: "Win a BFI Champion and Player membership for 1 year worth £300"
+hero-header: "Win a BFI Champion membership and Player subscription for 1 year worth\
+  \ £300"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-17fcb570-3e76-4437-ad91-15f56fb4a590.jpg"
 logo-left-href: "https://player.bfi.org.uk/"